Alternative Certification for Effective Teachers (ACET)

 Montgomery College and Montgomery County Public Schools have partnered to offer an innovative teacher preparation program for talented individuals who wish to change careers and become teachers in MCPS secondary schools.
+See application dates and deadline.

 This competitive admissions program is designed to address MCPS needs for excellent teachers in high demand fields.
 Subject areas may vary from year to year depending on MCPS needs and teacher shortage areas and include areas such as: